snowman-repos/book/project_managers/README.md

 By this stage, you've been learning and thinking a lot about this project.
 You know exactly what needs to be done and how your team might be able do it.

+This meeting is important to web development projects because:

+It familiarizes all the individuals involved in the project with each other It extracts important details from the appropriate individuals to avoid information silos It gives everyone clarity about the core objectives of the project It gets everyone on the same page
+It promotes active communication lines
+It gets the project off to a great start

 Step 1: Develop the project goals and deliverables Defining these elements will drive the decisions you must make for staffing the project and developing the project plan.
 Write them down and validate your definitions with the project owners (whoever justified and initiated the project).